King-of-Ark/King-of-Ark/README.md

 3) O (Spock) vs L (Lizard) -> L wins and does 6 damage -> 52 life left for 'King of Ark' ..
 ```

+ ## The Battlefield

+ - The first 4 letters in the `battlefields` address define a 2D grid:
+Example: `AQ32qQRFtAY8Fqyb563p2fcYBd4dMKSv5x` -> 32 x 85 grid

+- The last 4 numbers in the transactionID of an entry define where the entry spawns on the battlefield
+Example: `as56df19de372bcdd245211e15c33c21sd123fsdf58f6cd20e4e6594531082` -> spawn at 10;82

+- Entry would start to move the closest way to the current King.
+The count of fields they can move per turn is defined by the first letter in their `transactionID`.
+Example: `as56df19de372bcdd245211e15c33c21sd123fsdf58f6cd20e4e6594531082` a -> 1 field per turn. (b would be 2, c would be 3,..).

+- Entrys can 'see' 4 fields wide.
+If they spot another entry on their way to the current King they would attack this entry first.

+- The second letter of the `transactionID` defines the number of turns the entry enters the battlefield after the entry before it.